matt2ology/obsidian-technical-notes/Readwise/Books/How to Build Android Apps With Kotlin.md

 [Introduction to Kotlin (Google I/O '17)](https://www.youtube.com/watch?v=X1RVYt2QKQE&ab_channel=AndroidDevelopers)

 > The programming language you will use throughout this course to create Android apps is Kotlin.
 Previously the standard language to create Android apps was Java.
 Since Google I/O 2017 (the annual Google developer conference), this has been Google’s preferred language for Android app development. ([Location 606](https://readwise.io/to_kindle?action=open&asin=B0BVZX4JHS&location=606))

 ---

+Using Android Studio IDE platform allows one to benefit from JetBrains' vertical integration; for, JetBrains develops and maintains the Kotlin programming language, integrated all the tool-sets and pipelines for development of Kotlin with Android Studio, and Android Studio was built on top of their other IDE application IntelliJ IDEA.

+> What really sets Android Studio apart from other Android development environments is that Kotlin was created by JetBrains, the company that created IntelliJ IDEA, the software Android Studio is built on.
+Therefore, you can benefit from established and evolving first-class support for Kotlin. ([Location 608](https://readwise.io/to_kindle?action=open&asin=B0BVZX4JHS&location=608))

+---